clinicedc/edc-visit-schedule/README.md

 # edc-visit-schedule

-Add a data collection schedule to your app.
+Add data collection schedules to your app.

 ###Installation